spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/markdown-syntax.md

 ### Drop-down with a code snippet

-Syntax of the drop-down with a code snippet:
+To create a drop-down with a code snippet inside, use this syntax:

 ![drop down with code snippet template](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/intro-to-spryker/contributing-to-documentation/drop-down-with-code-snippet-template.png)